 Therefore, designing the Carrajung home for bushfire safety was the first consideration.
 It is possible to design and build houses with a high degree of bushfire safety.
 Besides, leaving the house early, in the event of a bushfire, is always the first option.

 The CFA reviewed the Carrajung berm house design early in the design process.
 For this purpose, that Town Planning Permit Approval requires CFA Approval.
 In fact, without approval from the CFA, the house could not proceed.
 Besides the CFA approving the Carrajung House design.
 The CFA officer said that it was one of the best bushfire home designs he had seen for bushfire safety.
 Part of the reasoning given is the roof garden and the berm house design.

 what is a berm house

 A berm house is a building that underground.
-Often referred to earth-sheltered homes.
-You can think of the houses in the movie ‘The Hobbit’ or of the underground dwellings in Cooper Pedy, Australia.
+Often referred to as earth-sheltered homes.
+You can think of the houses in the movie ‘The Hobbit’ or the underground dwellings in Cooper Pedy, Australia.

 The Carrajung house is a berm building as part of the house is built into the hill.
 So part of the house is underground.
 And the other part has a rooftop garden.